nunoguedelha/icub-nidaqmx/README.md

 Documentation
 -------------
+The documentation for the project modules can be found [here](http://joernano.github.io/icub-nidaqmx/doc/html/modules.html).

-To generate the documentation for this project run:
+Altenatively you can generate the documentation locally by running:
 ```bash
     doxygen conf/Doxyfile
 ```